alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/13-use-retriable-request.md

 > Before using extension hooks, make sure you are familiar with the basic usage of alova.

-A use hook that can automatically retry a request failure, you can use it for important requests.
+A use hook that automatically retries failed requests.
+Use it for important requests.

 <!-- ## Example